GenesisGateway/genesis_php/README.md

-genesis_php
+Overview
 ===========

-Genesis PHP client library interface for communication with E-Comprocessing's Payment Processing Gateway - Genesis.
+PHP Client Library interface for communication with E-ComProcessing's Payment Processing Gateway - Genesis.
 You can use this library to integrate your current system with Genesis Payment Gateway.
-Its highly recommended to checkout "Genesis Payment Gateway API Documentation" first, to get a detailed overview of Genesis's Payment Gateway.
+Its highly recommended to checkout "Genesis Payment Gateway API Documentation" first, to get an overview of Genesis's Payment Gateway API and functionality.

 Requirements
 ------------

-* PHP version >= 5.3 (however since 5.3 is EoL, we recommend at least PHP v5.4)
+* PHP >= 5.3 (built w/ libxml)
-* PHP with libxml
-* PHP ext: cURL (optionally you can use StreamContext)
+* PHP Extensions: cURL (optionally you can use Streams, but its not recommended on PHP < 5.6)
 * Composer

 Installation